makyo/writing/work/the-fool/the-fool.md

 I stare at the badger.
 She stares back, then lets out a kindly laugh and gestures down at the cards.

 Three cards, laid out in a line.
-I stare still, more bewildered than anything, trying to pick out singular things.
+I move my stare to those, more bewildered than anything, trying to pick out singular things.
 "From each of them?
 One at a time?"

 She shrugs, smiling not unkindly.

-Odd, I think, how such a small task could feel overwhelming.
+*Odd,* I think. *How such a small task could feel overwhelming.*

 I puff out a breath of air, whiskers bristling, and tap at the first card.
 "Well, this one's upside down, for starters.
 The, uh...Page of Wands."
 Digging through memories, I try, "A page is like a squire or something, right?
 Someone who helps a knight?"

 "Yes, a young person, someone in training."
-She grins and nods down to the cards.
+She grins and nods down to the remaining stack of cards.
 "There are knights in the deck, too, but that's for another time."

 Whiskers still canted forward, I nod and hesitate for a moment.
 "So, what does it being upside down mean?"